Sunday 18th April 2021

 At least six Skylark were feeding around the warden’s hut and as I walked around the sluice gate one of the Kingfishers flashed turquoise as it flew away.
 When the wind dropped it was much warmer and there were at least three Common Darter still on the wing.

-I headed back towards Black Water hoping for a late afternoon Hen Harrier, Barn Owl or Short-eared Owl, no luck unfortunately.
-Fourteen Stock Doves were roosting in the trees on Venner Island until they were evicted by Rooks.
+I headed back towards B Water hoping for a late afternoon Hen Harrier, Barn Owl or Short-eared Owl, no luck unfortunately.
+Fourteen Stock Doves were roosting in the trees on JV island until they were evicted by Rooks.

 Monday 16th November 2020